RevoU-FSSE-2/week-6-gkorompis/README.md

   }
 }
 ```
-3. Configure Dockerfile to build the application image
+3. Configure Dockerfile to build the application image:
 ```
 #Pulling the latest node image to set up the prerequisite environment
 FROM node:latest